Lambrook: History

 By 1971, there were 120 boys, increasing to 140 by 1997.
-Major expansions of the premises took place between 1978 and 1984 during the headmastership of Tom Clough, including a new teaching block, a squash court and an all-weather pitch.
-During this period the school gained an outstanding reputation for the high calibre of teaching and the academic and sporting achievements of its pupils.
+Major expansions of the premises took place between 1978 and 1984 during the tenure of headmaster Tom Clough, including a new teaching block, a squash court and an all-weather pitch.
+During this period, the school gained an outstanding reputation for a high calibre of teaching and the academic and sporting achievements of its pupils.
 Lambrook declined under the tenure of Michael Bickersteth (1989–92), with numbers dropping considerably, a trend not significantly changed by his successor Robin Badham Thornhill, who resigned in 1997 to take up the Headship of Summerfields, Oxford.

 In 1993, a pre-prep department was opened with five children, increasing to 69 by 1997.
 In that year the Governors approved a merger with Haileybury Junior School in Windsor which was beset by the limitations of its site, and John Hare, headmaster of Haileybury was appointed to the new combined school, called Lambrook-Haileybury, with 200 children, now of both sexes, both boarders and day pupils.
 Robert Deighton's tenure as Head saw the school flourish with numbers growing to over 450.
 A nursery was opened during the tenure of the head of Pre-Prep Mrs Coombe.
 In July 2009, the school ceased links with Haileybury, and returned to the original name of Lambrook.
 Current headmaster, Jonathan Perry, has been in place since 2010, having formerly been head of Kingsmead School in Hoylake, which has since closed.

-Since 6 September 2022, all of the children of William, Prince of Wales have been pupils of Lambrook School.
+All of the children of William, Prince of Wales have been pupils of Lambrook School.

-The school has 52 acre of grounds and playing fields.